-Schools have shown strong initiative in organizing sessions or workshops for parents on understanding and managing children behaviour, and also for teachers on various topics like managing and understanding adolescent behaviour, behavioral management, mental health, stress management, managing emotions, etc. many school principals have undergone training conducted on NEP2020 whereas, slightly more than half of the school principals have also undergone school leadership training.
-Teacher participation in various professional development programme, activities and training for ICT is very limited.
-Teachers as well as school principals must be encouraged for individual participation in various professional development programmes and training sessions for overall growth of the school.
+Schools have shown taking initiatives in organizing sessions or workshops for parents and also for teachers on various topics like managing and understanding adolescent behaviour, behavioral management, mental health, stress management, managing emotions, etc. Nearly half of the principals have undergone school leadership trainings and more than half have received trainings on NEP2020.
+Teacher participation in various professional development programme, activities and training for ICT has been comparatively less than expected.
+Individual teacher participation in the professional development programme and training apart from the institutional initiatives must be encouraged.